r-hub/cransays/README.md

 * The [`foghorn` package](https://github.com/fmichonneau/foghorn), to summarize CRAN Check Results in the Terminal, provides an `foghorn::cran_incoming()` function to where your package stands in the CRAN incoming queue.

-* If you wanna increase the chance of a smooth submission, check out [this collaborative list of things to know before submitting to CRAN](https://github.com/ThinkR-open/prepare-for-cran).
+* If you want to increase the chance of a smooth submission, check out [this collaborative list of things to know before submitting to CRAN](https://github.com/ThinkR-open/prepare-for-cran).

 ## Deployment